 - Easy snap-in design for quickly installing and removing

 - Floats the GoPro camera when using with the included buoyant grip

 This dome is the number 1 ranked GoPro dome port on Amazon.
-The price of around $50 is now cheaper than the PolarPro and it also comes with a grip.
+The price of $49 is $10 more than the one from PolarPro.
+It also comes with a grip.
 This grip includes a trigger which makes it more easy to snap a photo.